kelvin-mai/mern-vote/README.md

 # Vote App

-freeCodeCamp Build a Voting App created with the MEAN stack
+freeCodeCamp Build a Voting App created with the MERN stack

 ## User Stories